-Any trend-focused young man wanting an inexpensive-yet-dramatic hair switch up during the past 12 months found the answer in a cheap home bleaching kit from Superdrug.
+Any trend-focused young man wanting an inexpensive-yet-dramatic hair switch up during the past 12 months found the answer in a cheap home bleaching kit from the corner store.
 More often than not, the lazy sod couldn't be arsed to do it himself, though.
-So, if some hottie you got with on a Saturday night out didn’t ask you to help him bleach his hair –– having glugged a few bottles of Sierra Nevada at an afters in his Peckham flatshare –– were you even alive in 2018?
+So, if some hottie you got with on a Saturday night out didn’t ask you to help him bleach his hair –– having chugged a few bottles of Sierra Nevada –– were you even alive in 2018?

-Whether you were using powder or creme, Mac or Maybelline, blusher had to be extremely thickly applied across your entire cheek and jaw, to achieve the desired maquillage du jour.
+Whether you were using powder or creme, Mac, or Maybelline, blush had to be extremely thickly applied across your entire cheek and jaw, to achieve the desired maquillage du jour.
 Result?
-A facial-convergence of dozing off on a beach in Shagaluf and getting sunburn and spinning around the 70s Slovenian disco in the VFD basement.
+A facial-convergence of dozing off on a beach in Shagaluf and getting sunburnt and spinning around the 70s Slovenian disco in the VFD basement.

-Latex’s cheap and nasty cousin cast-off its suburban-kinky niche-wear rep to instead achieve Best-Selling Mainstream Trend Status, in the blink of an eye, in a plethora of un-sexy colours, flogged from all manner of fast fashion outlets.
-Sometimes it tried to be a bit 'classy' -- by pretending to be patent leather -- but few were fooled.
-It provoked much poignant self reflection: am I a dominatrix or am I addiction to shopping at Missguided.com?
+Latex’s cheap and nasty cousin cast-off its suburban-kinky niche-wear rep to instead achieve Best-Selling Mainstream Trend Status, in the blink of an eye, in a plethora of un-sexy colors, flogged from all manner of fast fashion outlets.
+Sometimes it tried to be a bit 'classy' — by pretending to be patent leather — but few were fooled.
+It provoked much poignant self reflection: am I a dominatrix or am I addicted to shopping at Missguided.com?

 Fluorescent brights a-la 80s aerobic workout videos were unleashed by all 'n' fashion sundry.
 From Burberry to Balenciaga, from the humdrum aisles of Tesco Metro to the never-ending queue outside Berghain.
 An easy way to be hi-viz without appearing to try too hard, the neonista could literally glow under UV nightclub lights while boasting to their long-suffering fashion friends that they bought an overpriced Prada Linea Rossa crossbody bag with a broken zip on eBay last week.